bovinehero/new-employee-quiz/README.md

 ### Client (Site Owner) Stories
 7. As a site owner, I want users to be able to contact us for custom requests or issues.
+8. As a site owner, I want users without Javascript enabled to be able complete an order

 ## Design